State Management

 - Some workspaces

-When some workspace is selected, users will be prompted to select the workspaces that state can be shared with:
+When some workspace is selected, users will be prompted to select the workspaces with which the output can be shared:

 Remote State Code Snippet